kvatnynito/Cybersecurity-Portfolio2/README.md

 Purpose:

-This project translates local network segmentation concepts from Portfolio 1 into AWS cloud networking.
+This project translates local network segmentation concepts from Portfolio 1 into AWS cloud networking - Build the AWS network.

 ---